Nathan-Busse/NebulaNavigator/README.md

 ### Environment Setup (Windows)

 **Important:** If you’re running this project on Windows, our deep Unity project structure may trigger file path length issues.
-To prevent this and to ensure a smooth setup, run the provided PowerShell script:
+To prevent this and ensure a smooth setup, use the provided PowerShell script:

-1. **Download/Locate the Script:**
-   Ensure you have the `ConfigureLongPaths.ps1` file from the repository root.

-2. **Run as Administrator:**
+1. **Run `ConfigurePathLength.ps1`:**
    - Open PowerShell with administrative privileges.
    - Navigate to the repository folder:
      ```powershell